McIlroy overshadows playing partners Woods and Donald

 "The club is coming down to the ball differently to the way it normally does for me so I'm just finding it difficult to trust myself to release the driver.

-"That's something I'm going to have to work on at the practice range.
+"That's something I'm going to have to work on this afternoon on the practice range.
 I'm going to need to hit the ball in the fairway a lot more tomorrow and over the next three days."

 "I feel like this course suits me really well," said the Northern Irishman.
 "There's just one problem - it suits Martin Kaymer even better."

-The Abu Dhabi Golf Club may have been much to Kaymer's liking in previous years but it certainly caught him out on Thursday as the world number four slumped to a five-over 77.

-Woods, making his Abu Dhabi debut and like playing partners McIlroy and Donald competing in his first tournament of the season, was in ominously good form from tee to green.
+Woods, making his Abu Dhabi debut and like his playing partners competing in his first tournament of the season, was in ominously good form from tee to green.

 HARD TIME